Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #2

 Below is an excerpt from the article:

-The research involves attaching strands of RNA (RiboNucleic Acid), programmed to kill cancer, on gold nanoparticles.
+The research involves attaching strands of RNA (RiboNucleic Acid), programmed to kill cancer, onto gold nanoparticles.

-In the article, Andrew Lee, Ph.D., a Northwestern Medicine researcher, stated the following about using gold nanoparticles in these human trials.
+In the article, Andrew Lee, Ph.D., a researcher at Northwestern Medicine, stated the following about using gold nanoparticles in these human trials.

 “There’s a bunch of challenges to delivering that molecule to the right place in a disease setting,” said Andrew Lee, Ph.D., a Northwestern Medicine researcher.
 That’s where the nanoparticles shine.
 Packed with short strands of RNA – poised to deliver a deadly message to cancer cells — the loaded spheres move freely through the bloodstream without notice or reaction.
 In animal studies, they crossed the protective blood-brain barrier then penetrated tumor cells – ultimately sparking cell death.
 “It really is the role of the size of the nanostructure as well as the density and exactly how the molecules are presented by the nanostructure that really give it an advantage in crossing each of those barriers,” Lee said.
 New clinical trial offers hope to patients with glioblastoma - Katharin Czink and Dina Bair, WGNTV (Chicago, Illinois) |

-If you have this form of cancer or know someone who is fighting Glioblastoma, there are links at the bottom of the WGNTV article that will give you information about enrollment, and as of this writing, it is still possible to be apart of this research.
+Please Note: If you have this form of cancer or know someone who has Glioblastoma, there are links at the bottom of the WGNTV article that will give you information about enrollment, and as of this writing, it is still possible to be apart of this research.

-This article offers an in-depth view of how researchers are learning how gold nanoparticles can help chemotherapy do its intended primary goal: To kill cancer while not harming the patient.
+This article provides an in-depth examination of how researchers are discovering the potential of gold nanoparticles to enhance the effectiveness of chemotherapy, achieving its primary goal: to kill cancer cells while minimizing harm to the patient.

 In 2014, he and collaborators demonstrated that gold nanoparticles could be used to 'smuggle' chemotherapy drugs into cancer cells in glioblastoma multiforme, the most common and aggressive type of brain cancer in adults, which is notoriously difficult to treat.
 The team engineered nanostructures containing gold and cisplatin, a conventional chemotherapy drug.
 A coating on the particles made them attracted to tumour cells from glioblastoma patients, so that the nanostructures bound and were absorbed into the cancer cells.
 Once inside, these nanostructures were exposed to radiotherapy.
 This caused the gold to release electrons that damaged the cancer cell's DNA and its overall structure, enhancing the impact of the chemotherapy drug.
 The process was so effective that 20 days later, the cell culture showed no evidence of any revival, suggesting that the tumour cells had been destroyed.
 How to train your drugs: nanotherapeutics - Medical Xpress |

-Recently, the National Science Foundation awarded Dr. Andy Chong, a University of Dayton researcher, $302,700 to create the next generation of pulsed lasers for hospitals and clinics.
+Recently, the National Science Foundation awarded Dr. Andy Chong from the University of Dayton, $302,700 to create the next generation of pulsed lasers for hospitals and clinics.

-He is working on lasers that generate visible wavelengths called 'pulsed fiber lasers,' they are less bulky than the medical lasers of today, and they are less expensive and easier to use.
+He is working on lasers that generate visible wavelengths called pulsed fiber lasers.
+They are less bulky than today's medical lasers, and they are less expensive and easier to use.

-These new lasers would also be more reliable than today's medical lasers and could be used for micro-surgeries, and work in conjunction with gold nanoparticles to kill cancer cells.
+These new lasers are expected to be more reliable than current medical lasers, making them suitable for micro-surgeries.
+They could also work in conjunction with gold nanoparticles to target and kill cancer cells.

 Dr. Andy Chong stated the following about the new laser he is working on: